 - Savannah, Georgia

-All vehicles shipping to Ghana will arrive in the Port of Tema, which is regarded as the safest port in West Africa.
+Although, Accra, the capital of Ghana, is a port, all vehicles shipping to Ghana will arrive in the Port of Tema, which is regarded as the safest port in West Africa.
 To learn more about the arrival port, you can consult the Ghana Ports and Harbours Authority website here.

 Getting Your Used or Salvage Car Through U.S. Customs